biocatiit/musclex/docs/Installation/github.md

 ### Alternative: Install from the downloaded code and build it locally

 Simply [download the zip file from GitHub](https://github.com/biocatiit/musclex) and extract it or clone the repository on your computer.
+ Replace <tag> below with the name of the tag for the version you would like to use.
 ```
 git clone https://github.com/biocatiit/musclex.git
 git checkout tags/<tag>